-The opportunities in text analytics know no bounds; hidden in messy text data are nuggets of insight that hold the power to transform business, marketing, and management strategies.
+Hidden in messy text data are nuggets of insight that hold the power to transform business, marketing, and management strategies.

 Where numerical data tells you what is happening (for example, how many people said they would purchase your new product?), text data can reveal the all-important why (why do they or don’t they want to purchase the product?), and sometimes even the coveted what’s next (which product attributes should you avoid or innovate in the future?).

 If you want to take your business intelligence to the next level but you’re not sure where to start, this guide is for you.

 What is text analytics (and is it the same as text mining)?

 They leverage intelligent natural language processing and machine learning (we’ll talk about these in more detail below), to allow you to analyze large volumes of data and uncover insights, at scale.

 Text analytics can help you drive your business strategy by providing objective answers to questions such as:

 - What are customers enjoying about your product?